Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

             - Captures logs for traffic - IP flows - useful for the security team
             - Useful information like source and destination IP and ports and the outcome of the address
             - You can locate the NSG group by goting to the `VM resource || networking`
+            - When you click on the network security group, you will see there is an option for `flow logs` - turn it on, select the version- version 2 has additional information about the package etc
+            - Logs are stored in the storage account - so a storage account must be linked with flow log settings